DeployCoop/vigilant-octo-waffle/README.md

 ## 📞 Support

-For questions or help, open an issue or join the community on Discord (link in [CONTRIBUTING.md](CONTRIBUTING.md)).
+For questions or help, open an issue or join the community on Matrix (link in [CONTRIBUTING.md](CONTRIBUTING.md)).